Meghan Markle’s Personal Assistant Quits After Just 6 Months, Latest In Shocking Palace Resignations

 “Raising his voice on occasion, Harry would insist: “What Meghan wants, she gets.”

+Today, The Duke of Sussex attended the England vs New Zealand rugby match at Twickenham Stadium.
+The Duke is Patron of @englandrugby .
+Before the game The Duke laid a wreath on the pitch to commemorate those who have served and given their lives for their country.
+Tomorrow marks 100 years since the end of the First World War #RugbyRemembers #Armistice100 #LestWeForget

+Just a month later, and one month before his wedding to Meghan Markle, Prince Harry’s private secretary Ed Lane Fox made the announcement that he was resigning in and would “step down from his post this summer.”

-However, it must be noted that Melissa is not the only royal staffer who quit their job this year.
-Per This Is Insider, Osman’s departure was discussed as early as 2017.
+Per This Is Insider, Sally Osman’s departure was discussed as early as 2017.
 Both Osman and Kinsgstone played crucial roles to “tame the media storm” around the royal wedding.
 It is reported that their positions would be merged.

+Although speculations are rife about why Melissa left her job at the Palace, it seems as if she isn’t the only royal staffer who has had enough.